Prerequisite

 - Once your backend is configured, you can open it and start the provisioning process, which will prepare your AWS account for deployment.

-For more detailed information about our integration with your AWS account, see the AWS Integration Guide.
+For more detailed information about our integration with your AWS account, see the AWS Architecture Overview.

 Important: The name you give to your backend will be used to construct links to your deployments, so choose a name that makes sense for your organization and use case.